LuMiSxh/Constant/RavenDB/README.md

 ---
 ## Setup:
 - Add your RavenDB Certificate (ending on `pfx`) in this directory
-- Make sure to type the Certificate name (including the file ending) in the `appsettings.json` file in the Bridge directory
+- Make sure to type the Certificate name (including the file ending) in the `appsettings.json` file in the Initializer directory
 - Edit file properties
 - - Build process => Content
 - - Copy to output directory => Always